Chinese Video Site iQiyi Has Second-Quarter Loss After Membership, Ad Revenues Slide

 / SOURCE: Yicai

-Net loss was CNY133.7 million (USD18.7 million) in the three months ended June 30, compared with a net profit of CNY68.7 million (USD9.6 million) a year earlier, the Beijing-based firm said in its latest earnings report released yesterday.
+The net loss was CNY133.7 million (USD18.7 million) in the three months ended June 30, compared with a net profit of CNY68.7 million (USD9.6 million) a year earlier, the Beijing-based company said in its latest earnings report released yesterday.
+Revenue tumbled 11 percent to CNY6.6 billion (USD925.3 million).

-Meanwhile, revenue from overseas membership services surged 35 percent in the second quarter from the same period last year, with key markets such as Brazil, Mexico, and Indonesia up more than 80 percent.
+Meanwhile, revenue from overseas membership services surged 35 percent, with key markets such as Brazil, Mexico, and Indonesia up more than 80 percent.

-IQiyi achieved its 14th consecutive quarter of non-generally accepted accounting principles operating profitability and maintained a solid balance sheet, with nearly CNY5.1 billion in cash, cash equivalents, restricted cash, short-term investments, and long-term restricted cash included in prepayments and other assets.
+IQiyi notched up its 14th consecutive quarter of operating profit based on non-generally accepted accounting principles and maintained a solid balance sheet, with nearly CNY5.1 billion in cash, cash equivalents, restricted cash, short-term investments, and long-term restricted cash included in prepayments and other assets.

-The firm repurchased a total principal amount of USD85 million of notes maturing in 2028 for cash, with USD208 million outstanding principal balance remaining for the 2028 notes, according to Wang.
+The company repurchased USD85 million of bonds maturing in 2028 for cash, with USD208 million outstanding principal balance remaining for the 2028 notes, said Chief Financial Officer Wang Jun.
+Net interest expenses shrank by a third in the quarter from a year earlier, he pointed out.

-Three blockbuster dramas released by iQiyi in the second quarter logged popularity index scores exceeding 10,000.
-The Shadow's Edge, an action crime drama starring Jackie Chan, hit theaters in the period and raked in over CNY300 million in box office revenue.
+Three blockbuster dramas released by iQiyi in the period logged popularity index scores exceeding 10,000.
+The Shadow's Edge, an action crime drama starring Jackie Chan, hit theaters in the quarter and took over CNY300 million in box office revenue.

 "We are focusing on innovation and investing in key growth areas, such as artificial intelligence applications, micro dramas, experience business, and global expansion, all with the goal of driving sustainable, long-term success," Gong noted.